d-bastian/nvim_config/README.md

 ## Settings

-The settings for NeoVim are configured in [lua/config/settings.lua](lua/config/settings.lua).
-Key settings include:
+The settings for NeoVim are configured in `lua/configurations/settings.lua`.